bpda-research-division/neighborhood-change/CONTRIBUTING.md

-If you plan to work on an existing issue, please comment on it.
+If you plan to work on an existing issue, please comment on it and create a separate branch.

 If your idea isn't already an existing issue, feel free to create one of your own.